tessgi/TessGiWebsite/content/pages/data-analysis/data_release_notes.md

 [TOC]

 As the TESS mission has evolved, so has the processing and delivery of its data.
-Whilst a [data release note (DRN)](https://archive.stsci.edu/tess/tess_drn.html) is provided for every sector of the mission, this page hi-lights important changes that might affect you, the user, and your handling/understanding of the data.
+Whilst a [data release note (DRN)](https://archive.stsci.edu/tess/tess_drn.html) is provided for every sector of the mission, this page highlights important changes that might affect you, the user, and your handling/understanding of the data.

 ##Key updates
 Below we outline some of the most important issues or data product modifications.
 For more details please see the Sector tables provided below, and the DRNs listed within.

 - Reprocessing of Sectors 1-13:

+  	- In Sector 2 the instrument electronics model Reference Flux was been updated.The first two overclock rows were also removed from the calculation of the 1D bias correction in the CAL module.
+	- In Sector 8 the instrument PRF model was updated.
+The updated PRF model corresponds to improved performance in the spacecraft’s Attitude ControlSystem  starting in Sector 4.
+Note that Sectors 1–3 were also reprocessed with this model.
+	- In Sector 5 the parameters to calibrate PDC goodness metrics were finalized in the PDC module.
 	- Targets from Sectors 1–13 were reprocessed with version 8 of the TESS Input Catalog(TIC), consistent with Sectors 14–36.
 TIC 8 is based on Gaia DR2 rather than 2MASS, and includes significantly more stars and improved stellar parameters.
-The change inTIC  version  affects  the  apertures  assigned  to  individual  targets,  the  calculations  of crowding and flux fraction reported in the CROWDSAP and FLUXFRAC keywords, and the physical properties of TCEs derived from stellar parameters.
+The change in TIC  version  affects  the  apertures  assigned  to  individual  targets,  the  calculations  of crowding and flux fraction reported in the CROWDSAP and FLUXFRAC keywords, and the physical properties of TCEs derived from stellar parameters.
 	- The timestamps for data from Sectors 1-13 have been updated.
 All data from Sector 1–36 are now reported in a consistent time system.
 	- New data flags were applied to Sectors 1-13 consistent with those described in <a href="https://archive.stsci.edu/missions/tess/doc/tess_drn/tess_reprocessing-sector_14_19_drn30_v02.pdf">DRN30</a>.These flags are primarily used to mitigate the effects of scattered light.
 They are applied per target rather than per CCD, and improve the contrending and planet search for the reprocessed data.
 	- All ”Manual Exclude” flags are now set in a consistent way for the reprocessed data, using a pointing  excursion threshold of 7 arcseconds measured from the spacecraft’s fine pointing system.
-	-The planet search of the reprocessed light curves produced a different set of TCEs from the original processed data.
+	- The planet search of the reprocessed light curves produced a different set of TCEs from the original processed data.
 Although there is a high degree of overlap between the original and reprocessed data, new TCEs were produced in DR42 and DR46, and not every TCE from previous data releases was recovered.
 	To differentiate between the initial release and this reprocessed data a "pipeline instance number" is included in the filenames of the dv-timeseries, dv-reports, ad dv-result xml files.
-A larger the number for the pin means it was recently reprocessed.
-The DR number is also included as a keyword in the export product headers (DATAREL).<p></p>
+Larger pin numbers indicate later versions of the software were used to produce the data products.
+The DR number is also included as a keyword in the export product headers (DATAREL).
+	- An updated sky background correction algorithm was applied to Sectors 1-13 <p></p>

 - [**Sector 32:**](data_release_notes.html#sector-32) Approximately 26 hrs lost due to a star tracker anomaly.<p></p>
 - [**Sector 31:**](data_release_notes.html#sector-31) Approximately 4 days lost due to a star tracker anomaly.<p></p>
 - [**Sector 30:**](data_release_notes.html#sector-30) As of Sector 30, co-trending basis vector (CBV) files only include the first eight principal components for the Single Scale co-trending mode. <p></p>
 - [**Sector 27:**](data_release_notes.html#sector-27) This is the first data release for the extended mission.
-Key changes have occurred including the collection of 10 min FFI data instead of 30 min, and 20 second target pixel files.<p></p>
+Key changes have occurred including the collection of 10-min FFI data instead of 30-min, and 20-second target pixel files.<p></p>
 <p>The background correction was updated for the extended mission, with the new method providing improved results for fainter and crowded stars.
 <p>For targets observed in both Year 1 and Year 3, Year 3 processing was done using TIC 8.1 while TIC 7 was used for Year 1 processing; this may result in differences in results for certain targets.</p>